Predictive Control and Regret Analysis of Non-Stationary MDP with Look-ahead Information: Introduction

 \subsection{Related Works}

 \textbf{Non-stationary reinforcement learning} Many works have been done for reinforcement learning (RL) in non-stationary environment, in which a learner tries to maximize accumulated reward during its lifetime.
 For example, \citet{merlis20241, Lee24} both use past data to predict future system dynamics via Temporal Difference (TD) learning.
-However, the standard TD methods are established on stationary MDP, so its applications on non-stationary MDP are often not satisfactory, requiring a limited variation budge on a single trajectory~\citep{Li19,Lee24,wei21,chandak20} or among a sequence of episodes~\citep{merlis20241,feng23}.
+However, the standard TD methods are established on stationary MDP, so its applications on non-stationary MDP require a limited variation budge on a single trajectory~\citep{Li19,Lee24,wei21,chandak20,jali2025} or among a sequence of episodes~\citep{feng23,moon2024,Zhao2022}.
+For example, \cite{jali2025} recently achieves a regret of $\Tilde{O}(\sqrt{SA}\Delta_T^{\frac{1}{9}}T^{\frac{8}{9}})$, where $S$ is the size of state space, $A$ is the size of action space, $\Delta_T$ is the total variation budget, and $T$ is the time horizon.
 Other works reset the controller at the end of each episode~\citep{Gajane18,Auer08} and assume the ground-truth MDP stays the same within each episode.
-Moreover, a similar line of work actively detects the switch of MDPs by maintaining an estimate of system dynamics and reset the controller when a switch is detected~\cite{alami23,Dahlin23}.
-More recently, a new branch of work uses exogenous predictions, but requires pre-trained optimal policies for each potential MDP the learner encounters, and designs the policy through a mixture of those optimal policies~\cite{Pourshamsaei24}.
-Compared with those works, we utilize exogenous predictions for controlling a non-stationary MDP instead of generating those predictions from past data and do not require any prior knowledge about those MDPs.
+In this line of work, \cite{merlis20241} also utilizes prediction in policy design and achieves a regret of $O(H^3S^2A \sqrt{K} \ln (SATK))$, where $K$ is the number of total episodes.
+However, this work only allows for changes in either the reward function \textbf{or} the transitional probability while the other stays the same for all episodes, whereas in our setting, we allow for changes in both reward function and transitional probability and achieve an exponentially decaying regret.
+Another line of work actively detects the switch of MDPs by maintaining an estimate of system dynamics and resetting the controller when a switch is detected~\citep{alami23,Dahlin23}.
+More recently, a new branch of work uses exogenous predictions, but requires pre-trained optimal policies for each potential MDP the learner encounters, and designs the policy through a mixture of those optimal policies~\citep{Pourshamsaei24}.
+Compared with those works, this paper focuses on a different setting of policy design on a single rollout, which does not allow reset of system at the end of each episode for traditional non-stationary episodic RL.
+Furthermore, we utilize exogenous predictions for controlling a non-stationary MDP instead of generating those predictions from past data and do not require any prior knowledge about those MDPs.